7 incredible places to dive in Australia + the best times to visit

 Spot white breasted sea eagles hunting in the skies above

 Scattered just off the coast of Port Lincoln are the Neptune Islands, which offer a truly unique and thrilling diving experience for the adventurous at heart.
-These remote islands in South Australia’s Spencer Gulf are home to a diverse array of marine life, including the awe-inspiring great white shark.
+These remote islands in South Australia’s Spencer Gulf are home to a diverse array of marine life, including great white sharks.

-While it's generally advised to avoid diving in waters known to be frequented by these apex predators, for those seeking an up-close encounter with one of the ocean's most feared creatures, the town of Port Lincoln is the premier destination.
-Here, two certified cage diving operators provide the rare opportunity to come face-to-face with great whites in their natural habitat, with only a thin metal barrier separating you from these powerful hunters.
+While it's generally advised to avoid diving in waters frequented by these apex predators, you can enjoy safe, up-close encounters near the town of Port Lincoln.
+Here, two certified cage diving operators provide the rare opportunity to come face-to-face with great whites in their natural habitat, with only a thin metal barrier separating you from their powerful teeth.

 Best time to dive in Port Lincoln: Year-round